NVIDIA/modulus/examples/generative/corrdiff/README.md

 To build custom CorrDiff versions, you can get started by training the "Mini" version of CorrDiff, which uses smaller training samples and a smaller network to reduce training costs from thousands of GPU hours to around 10 hours on A100 GPUs while still producing reasonable results.
 It also includes a simple data loader that can be used as a baseline for training CorrDiff on custom datasets.

 ### Preliminaries
-Start by installing Modulus and copying this folder (`examples/generative/corrdiff`) to a system with a GPU available.
+Start by installing Modulus (if not already installed) and copying this folder (`examples/generative/corrdiff`) to a system with a GPU available.
 Also download the CorrDiff-Mini dataset from (TODO: location).

 ### Configuration basics